 Update 6/17/14: This is one of the first recipes I posted on tasteofBBQ so looking back now I admit the picture above really doesn't do them justice, but they really do taste fantastic.Read Reviews/Leave Comments

 Note: for best results marinate the beef overnight.

-> Slice the beef across the grain into 1/4" slices or ribbons.
+Slice the beef across the grain into 1/4" strips or ribbons.

-> Mix all the ingredients of the kabob marinade recipe together in a glass bowl or resealable jar.
+Mix all the korean marinade ingredients together in a glass bowl or resealable jar.

-> Place bag in a glass dish in case the bag leaks and place in the refrigerator overnight.
+Place the bag in a glass dish in case the bag leaks and keep in the refrigerator overnight.

-> Turn the bag over at least once if possible half-way through the marinating time.
+Turn the bag over at least once if possible half-way through the marinating time.